18ft leash: scout’s honor

 Confess your sins.

 Cancer Prize.
 Snug ribbon.
 Smug face.
-Vice president of the Halo Club.
+Member of the Halo Club.
 A real good boy.
 Real tight ass.
 So anal.

 Confess.